Raynos/feature/README.md

 }
 ```

 The [tests file][5] shows the list of features currently being detected.
-It's encouraged that rather then use the entire file, you build your own file using only the features you want.
+It's encouraged that rather than use the entire file, you build your own file using only the features you want.

 Currently the easiest way to make a custom build is to